The Interview Process: Selecting the "Right" Person

 - Listen to the questions the candidate asks.
 Clarify the reasons why the questions are being asked.
 Notice which questions he/she asks first as they may be his/her primary concerns.

-- Take detailed hand-written notes concerning job related topics that will help you distinguish the candidates from one another (especially if you will be conducting several interviews).
-Help yourself remember each candidate and each interview clearly.
+- Take detailed hand-written notes concerning job related topics that will help you distinguish the candidates from one another.

 - Record information pertaining to the set criteria that will help in the evaluation of candidates.